arik-so/bolt08/README.md

 handshakeHandler.processActTwo(incomingActTwo);
 ```

-However, if you are comfortable with lending the tool some autonomy, you can simply use
+However, if you are comfortable with lending the tool some autonomy, you can simply repeatedly call

 ```typescript
 const output = handshakeHandler.actDynamically({